01 of 02

 Use your favorite transfer method and embroider the patterns however you like.

 Of course, these will look great on linen or other basic fabrics.
-You might also try embroidering the words or shamrock on green fabric with white or lighter green floss.
+You might also try embroidering the words or shamrock on green fabric with white or light green floss.

 For the pot of gold at the end of the rainbow, the pot can be stitched in black, green or gold.
 Then choose a rainbow of thread colors for the rainbow.